8emi/haven-tf2/README.md

 - Parsing
   - [json](https://github.com/nlohmann/json)

-### Future plans
+### Future plans for this fork
-- Projectile aim
-  - Support for handling multiple points on the same player without reprediction
-  - Support for splash damage
 - Visuals
   - Chams
-  - Pickup, Projectile, and Sentry esp
-  - A full hitbox scanning aimbot
-  - Further backtracking(Fake latency)
+  - Add out of field arrovs that are similar to supremacy
+  - Add cool animations to the green prediction lines